lhr0909/drone-control/README.md

 This should pull most of the dependencies and build recursively.
 Then you will need to run `npm install` to get the nodejs dependencies pulled down as well.

+# Swarm Fix

+Need to copy [this](https://github.com/virgilvox/node-rolling-spider/blob/master/lib/swarm.js) into node-rolling-spider node_module, in order to control the new Parrot drones.

 # References

 * [node-ar-drone](https://github.com/felixge/node-ar-drone)